- Search The Registry

 - Teacher’s Forum

 - My Account

 *Wendell Phillips was born on this date in 1811.
 He was a white-American businessman and abolitionist.

 Both Phillips and Garrison denounced the Constitution because it upheld slavery.
-Phillips went a step further and recommended that the South should be expelled from the Union until slavery was abolished.
-After the Emancipation Proclamation, Phillips worked to better the lives of the newly freedmen, voter's rights and temperance.
+Phillips went further and recommended that the South be expelled from the Union until slavery was abolished.
+After the Emancipation Proclamation, Phillips worked to better the lives of the newly freedmen, voter's rights, and temperance.